10 Best Adventures of 1932

 April 15, 2017

-Eighty-five years ago, the following 10 adventures — plucked from my Best Twenties (1924–1933) Adventure list — were first serialized or published in book form.
+Eighty-five years ago, the following 10 adventures — selected from my Best Twenties (1924–1933) Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 Please let me know if I’ve missed any 1932 adventures that you particularly admire.
 Enjoy!